dolittle007/dolittle007.github.io/_posts/2024-06-14-ONT-direct-RNA-Data-Analysis-using-Dorado.md

 ```

 #### What is Simplex basecalling and Duplex basecalling?
 Sometimes during ONT sequencing, after one strand of DNA finishes its trip through a pore, the other strand immediately follows, and there are two different ways that the basecaller can handle this.
 It can make a separate read from each strand’s signal, what ONT calls [__simplex sequencing__](https://nanoporetech.com/platform/accuracy/simplex).
 Or it can basecall both signals together to make a single read with higher accuracy, what ONT calls [__duplex sequencing__](https://nanoporetech.com/platform/accuracy/duplex).
-According to user's experience[^ref1], about 15–20% of ONT read signals are part of a duplex pair.
+According to user's experience[^duplex_call], about 15–20% of ONT read signals are part of a duplex pair.

 ![center](/figures/2024-06-14-ONT-direct-RNA-Data-Analysis-using-Dorado/duplex.png)